shashank200565/Customer-Churn-Prediction/README.md

 - has credit card
 - is Active member
 - Balance
-And the Target Variable - 'Exited' for preprocessing first I checked if theres missing values and duplicated values in the datset.Then I removed these values.Once we've cleaned the dataset I had mapped all the features that had entries as a string datatype to numerical so that we wont have any issues with training the data.Then as usual I used standard scaler to scale the data before training.Then I split the data into training and testing data in a 80/20 ratio.
+And the Target Variable - 'Exited'.
+For preprocessing, I first checked for missing and duplicate values in the dataset and removed them.
+Once the dataset was cleaned, I converted all categorical features (those with string data types) into numerical values to avoid issues during model training.
+I then applied StandardScaler to standardize the data, ensuring that all features had a consistent scale.
+Next, I split the dataset into training and testing sets using an 80/20 ratio.
-For the modle training I used a neural network with 2 hidden layers each with 11 nodes each using the 'Relu' activation function and one output node using the 'sigmoid' activation function while running the data on the model I used 100 epochs and also split the training data into training and validation split with the displays of th loss functions and accuracies.
+For model training, I implemented a neural network with two hidden layers, each containing 11 nodes and using the ReLU activation function.
+The output layer had a single node with a sigmoid activation function, suitable for binary classification.
+I trained the model for 100 epochs and further split the training data into training and validation sets.
+During training, I monitored the loss and accuracy metrics for both the training and validation data.
-In the end i got an accuracy of 86.35%
+The model achieved an accuracy of 86.35%.
-I also displayed a plot between the loss and validation loss from which we infer that both reduce similarly in the initial iterations and eventually the loss on the validation data becomes stagnant and a little higher than the loss of the training data. similarly we find that the validation accuracy stops increasing a bit earlier than the accuracy from the plot between the accuracy and validation accuracy.
+I also plotted the training and validation loss, which showed that both decreased similarly during the initial epochs.
+However, the validation loss eventually plateaued and remained slightly higher than the training loss.
+Similarly, the validation accuracy stopped improving a bit earlier compared to the training accuracy, as observed in the accuracy plot.